-(c) Whenever feasible and not an undue cyber risk, common data is entered once and shared among government entities at any level or political subdivision.
+(c) Whenever feasible and not an undue risk, common data is entered once and shared among government entities at any level or political subdivision.

 (d) Third-party providers of data, such as citizens, businesses, and other government entities, are responsible for the accuracy and integrity of the data provided to government entities.

-(e) Government entities are required to conduct business through open, transparent processes to ensure accountability to the citizenry, and information technology provides access to information through simple and expeditious procedures.
+(f) Government entities are required to conduct business through open, transparent processes to ensure accountability to the citizenry, and information technology provides access to information through simple and expeditious procedures.

-(g) Planning and development of information technology resources are conducted in conjunction with budget development and approval.
+(h) Planning and development of information technology resources are conducted in conjunction with budget development and approval.

-(m) Electronic record creation, management, storage, and retrieval processes and procedures are used to create and deliver professional records management experiences for the citizens of Montana.
+(n) Digital record creation, management, storage, and retrieval processes and procedures are used to create and deliver professional records management experiences for the citizens of Montana.

-(5) It is the policy of the state that the department must be accountable to the governor, the legislature, and the citizens of Montana.
+(6) It is the policy of the state that the department must be accountable to the governor, the legislature, and the citizens of Montana.